NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 video tracking of whisker positions).
 When a neurodata_type inherits from *TimeSeries*, new data objects (i.e., datasets, attributes, groups, and links) can be added while all objects of the parent *TimeSeries* type are inherited and, hence, part of the new neurodata_type.
-Section :numref:`TimeSeries_Types` provides detailed definitions for all core *TimeSeries* types.
+Section :numref:`sec-TimeSeries` includes a list of all *TimeSeries* types.

 Extending *NWBContainer* works in the same way, e.g., to create more specific types for data processing.